ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/session/querying/how-to-work-with-suggestions.dotnet.markdown

 {PANEL: The auto-index terms in Studio}

-These are the terms generated for index `Auto/Products/ByName`:
+Based on the Northwind sample data, these are the terms generated for index `Auto/Products/ByName`:

 ![Figure 1.
 Auto-index terms](images/auto-index-terms.png "Terms generated for index Auto/Products/ByName")

-1. The field name - derived from the document field that was used in the dynamic-query.
+1. __The field name__ - derived from the document field that was used in the dynamic-query.
-   In this case the field name is `Name`.
+   In this example the field name is `Name`.

-2. The terms generated from the data that the Products collection documents have in their `Name` field.
+2. __The terms__ generated from the data that the Products collection documents have in their `Name` field.

 {PANEL/}